temujindang/website-1/src/site/blog/retro-logos-project-90s.md

 👋 Hello!

-When we originally were deciding on the logo for the company, the designer working on it returned us an amazing logo that looked so awesomely 80s that, of course, I fell in love with it.
-Ultimately, it was not the logo we decided to use for the company but it did inspire creating a collection of logos encompassing the design style of each era.
-Over the next few days, we will unveil some logos from eras past.
+When we were deciding on the logo for the company, the designer we worked with showed us an amazing version that looked so awesomely 80s, I of course fell in love with it.
+Ultimately, it was not the logo we went with but it gave us the idea to create a collection of logos that represent the design style of different eras in computing history.
+Over the next few days, we will unveil some Oxide logos from eras past.
 We are starting today with the 90s!

 The 90s were a great time for personal computers and innovation.
 Let's go over some of the innovations in computing that happened in the 90s.
 By no means is